arviz-devs/preliz/docs/examples/gallery/asymmetric_laplace.md

 The difference of two variates exponentially distributed with different means and rate parameters will be distributed according to the ALD.
 When the two rate parameters are equal, the difference will be distributed according to the Laplace distribution.

-The Asymmetric Laplace distribution, with parameters  $\mu$, $\b$ and $q$, is commonly used for performing quantile regression in a Bayesian inference context, with $q$ indicating the desired quantile.
+The Asymmetric Laplace distribution, with parameters  $\mu$, $b$ and $q$, is commonly used for performing quantile regression in a Bayesian inference context, with $q$ indicating the desired quantile.

 ## Probability Density Function (PDF):